 The Command Interpreter (CI) is a part of the main system firmware.
 The CI provides much of the same functionality as the SMT, while adding some low-level setup and diagnostic functions.
 Enter the CI from the SMT by selecting menu 24.8.
+Access can be by Telnet or by a serial connection to the console port, although some commands are only available with a serial connection.
 See the included disk or the zyxel.com web site for more detailed information on CI commands.
 Enter 8 from Menu 24 - System Maintenance.
 A list of valid commands can be found by typing help or ? at the command prompt.
 Type "exit" to return to the SMT main menu when finished.